 Nike Cross Country Camp UC Santa Cruz

-The 2019 Nike Cross Country Camp at UC Santa Cruz gives high school distance runners the chance to learn and run in one of the finest and most picturesque training environments on the West Coast.
+The Nike Cross Country Camp at the University of California, Santa Cruz gives middle and high school XC runners the chance to learn and run in one of the finest and most picturesque training environments on the West Coast.

 - Nike Running Camp T-shirt